 Battle of Cape St Vincent

 HMS Captain came under fire from as many as six Spanish ships, the ship came almost uncontrollable with the wheel shot away.
-HMS Captain gave a larboard broadside on the Spainish ship San Jose.
-The foremast of HMS Captain had become destroyed during the battle, Nelson ran his ship alongside the San Jose.
+HMS Captain gave a larboard broadside on the Spanish ship San Jose.
+The foremast of HMS Captain was destroyed during the battle, Nelson ran his ship alongside the San Jose.

 17th May 1797, Nelson became Knight of the Bath for his victory at the Battle of Cape St Vincent.

 Rear-Admiral Horatio Nelson of the Blue ensign